Jamiujay23/alx-pre_course/0x01-git/README.md

- # I am working very hard to ensure i become a full stack engineer
+ # Working very hard to become a full stack engineer

- # With Grit i will surely get there
+ # With grit i will achieve my goal